bonndan/api-checklist/README.md

 # api-checklist
 Checklist for HTTP REST API design.
-Based on https://mathieu.fenniak.net/the-api-checklist/ by Maathieu Fenniak.
+Based on [The Api Checklist Blog Post](https://mathieu.fenniak.net/the-api-checklist) by Mathieu Fenniak.

 ## HTTP

-The HTTP 1.1 specification, RFC2616, is a hefty document at 54,121 words.
+The HTTP 1.1 specification, [RFC2616](http://tools.ietf.org/html/rfc2616), is a hefty document at 54,121 words.
 Here are some select items from the spec that might affect your API design:

 ### Idempotent methods
 GET, HEAD, PUT, DELETE, OPTIONS and TRACE are all intended to be idempotent operations; that is, “the side-effects of N > 0 identical requests is the same as for a single request.”
 (RFC2616 §9.1.2)